opensauce-uk/api/README.md

 # OpenSauce  API

 ## Docs:
-The documentation for the API can be found [here](https://opensauce.gitbook.io/opensauce/), please note that everything is not documented as this is project is now abandoned.
+The documentation for the API can be found [here](https://docs.opensauce.uk), please note that everything is not documented or completed.

 # Commands
 Start app with nodemon